 For 2- and 4-year college and university programs across the country, visit our Where to Study page.

-In September 2019, the median yearly salary for an arborist was $47,903, according to Salary.com.
+In May 2020, the median yearly salary for an arborist was $48,033, according to PayScale.com.
 For more information, visit Study.com's Arborist Profile.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS